quicwg/multipath/draft-ietf-quic-multipath.md

 The transmission of QUIC packets on a regular QUIC connection is regulated by the arrival of data from the application and the congestion control scheme.
-QUIC packets can only be sent when the congestion window of at least one path is open.
+QUIC packets can only be sent when the congestion window is open.

 Multipath QUIC implementations also need to include a packet scheduler that decides, among the paths whose congestion window is open, the path over which the next QUIC packet will be sent.
-Many factors can influence the definition of these algorithms and their precise definition is outside the scope of this document.
-Various packet schedulers have been proposed and implemented, notably for Multipath TCP.
-A companion draft
-{{I-D.bonaventure-iccrg-schedulers}} provides several general-purpose packet schedulers depending on the application goals.

-Note that the receiver could use a different scheduling strategy to send ACK(_MP) frames.
-The recommended default behaviour consists in sending ACK(_MP) frames on the path they acknowledge packets.
-Other scheduling strategies, such as sending ACK(_MP) frames on the lowest latency path, might be considered, but they could impact the sender with side effects on, e.g., the RTT estimation or the congestion control scheme.
-When adopting such asymetrical acknowledgment scheduling, the receiver should at least ensure that the sender negotiated one-way delay calculation mechanism (e.g., [QUIC-Timestamp]).
+Most frames, including control frames (PATH_CHALLENGE and PATH_RESPONSE being the notable exceptions), can be sent and received on any active path.
+The scheduling is a local choice, based on the preferences of the application and the implementation.

+Note that this implies that an endpoint may send and receive ACK_MP frames on a path different from the one that carried the acknowledged packets.
+A reasonable default consists in sending ACK_MP frames on the path they acknowledge packets, but the receiver must not assume its peer will do so.

 ## Retransmissions